shubozhang/java-8-features/README.md

 ** But there some elements have been filtered out in the process.

 * Reduce
-** This is the reduc tion step, equivalent to the SQL aggregation.
+** This is the reduction step, equivalent to the SQL aggregation.

 #### 2. What is a Stream?
 It is a new concept, and not collection.
 * Technical answer: a typed interface